ibs-lab/cedalion/docs/getting_started/contributing_code/contributing_code.md

 1) **doc**: documentation.
 2) **examples**: a directory with jupyter notebooks that exemplify an assembled pipeline or functionality.
 Should be executable in a standalone fashion and annotated to explain the code to a naive user.
 If you add significantly complex new functionality, you generate an example notebook here.
 For contributing new functions, you might want to start with a jupyter notebook, from which you then migrate matured code into functions in the source folder.
 3) **src**: the source folder that is the codebase of the toolbox.
 More details below.
-4) **tests**: unit tests for cedalion code, are run upon commit on github to check code consistency.
+4) **tests**: unit tests for Cedalion code, are run upon commit on github to check code consistency.

 The following gives a brief overview of the **src** directory structure: